Central American Spanish: Voseo

 In this map of voseo countries, the spread of the pronoun in Central America is clearly illustrated.

 The most common form for the second person singular in informal contexts in Central America is vos. usted is the dominant second person singular pronoun in formal or polite contexts.
 Vos is used in Spanish-speaking Central America, with the exception of Panama, among family members, close friends, and in other informal situations.
 When addressing strangers, usted is used.
 In a friendlier but still formal environment, tú might be appropriate, depending on the country.
 The Panamanian department of Chiriquí and the Mexican state of Chiapas are two regions where vos is commonly heard.

 Voseo originates in a formal form of address (roughly equivalent to modern usted) that eventually began to be used among peers in Spain.
 While condemned by Antonio de Nebrija on the first Spanish language grammar in 1492, the change in usage was slower, as in the Americas it became associated with lower classes or in despective usage to servants and indigenous people.
 Scholar Carlos Gagini claims Spaniards that migrated kept the usage as to pretend noble origins.

 The use of voseo enjoys low prestige in formal usage and is often considered incorrect.
 Officially, all of Central America is tuteante, however Sandinista Nicaragua adopted voseo as a symbol of nationalism.
 Educated Costa Ricans are also more comfortable using vos, and negative attitudes towards voseo have been changing as of late.
 Using vos between two acquainted males implies trust, while the usage of tú might be perceived as effeminate; conversely, in a male-female conversation, the usage of tú can be perceived as respectful and polite.

-The imperative of verbs used with vos is formed formed by dropping the final -R of the infinitive, and then adding an acute accent to the final vowel to retain the stress:
+The imperative of verbs used with vos is formed by dropping the final -R of the infinitive, and then adding an acute accent to the final vowel to retain the stress: